Services

 How Scayled's building scan works for security operators

 Every active guarding or patrol contract becomes an anchor point.
-Enter the building address and Scayled identifies every business operating in the surrounding radius.
+Enter the building address and Scayled identifies every business operating in the surrounding area.
 For each occupier, it returns verified contact details for the person who makes security vendor decisions: facility managers, risk managers, operations directors, or property managers.

-Your outreach communicates this directly: we already patrol the building next door, response times to your site would be under 8 minutes, and we can offer coverage at a lower rate than a standalone contract because the operational infrastructure is already in place.
+Your outreach communicates this directly: we already patrol the building next door, response times to your site would be under 8 minutes, and we can offer coverage at a lower rate than a standalone contract because the infrastructure is already in place.
 That is a specific, credible, verifiable value proposition that no generic cold pitch can match.

 Lead economics: cost per qualified opportunity